-Even if your closets and their existing lights are old, the current requirements are a good benchmark for them.
-Many closet lights are fires waiting to happen; this is especially true of exposed light bulbs, which generate more than enough heat to start a clothing fire.
+Even if your closets and their existing light fixtures are old, the current requirements are a good benchmark to follow.
+Many closet light fixtures represent house fires waiting to happen; this is especially true where you find exposed light bulbs in closets, which can generate more than enough heat to start a clothing fire.

 Here is a summary of the NEC's current requirements for closet lights:

 - Light fixtures are not mandatory.
 The NEC does not require light fixtures in any standard closet.
 Adding closet light fixtures is, however regarded as "best practice" by many builders and electricians, and properly installed closet light fixtures are will appeal to future home buyers.